Updated: Aug 1

-The UN Security Council shall be holding a video-conferencing to decide on the various upcoming agendas that require urgent attention.
+The United Nations Security Council (UNSC) is to be holding a video-conferencing to decide on the various upcoming agendas that require urgent attention.
 One of the agendas to be decided is on the resolution extending the operating period of International Residual Mechanism for Criminal Tribunals (IRMCT) as well as the re-appointment of its prosecutor; both of which shall expire on 30 June.

 IRMCT had been established in 2010 as a small and temporary structure to replace the working of the International Criminal Tribunal for the former Yugoslavia (ICTY) as well as the International Criminal Tribunal of Rwanda (ICTR) subsequent to their respective closures.
 It has been under constant criticism by Russia which is more concerned about the efficiency of the tribunals rather than a pro-democratic institution.
 The ICTY and ICTR were mainly established to look into the matters concerning the Yugoslavian and Rwandan Genocide respectively.
 However, the ICTY was constantly under the radar of criticism because of its continuous anti-Serb judgments which cemented the notion of the presence of biasness in the working of these Tribunals.
 Russia has constantly opposed the mechanism and had also earlier opposed the appointment of the IRMCT prosecutor Serge Brammertz.
 Russia even threatened to stall the passing of the resolution of extending the time period of the mechanism and the prosecutor both; for lack of efficiency and concrete measures.